 Amazon brings online sellers to UK high street in pop-up stores

-[LONDON] Online retail giant Amazon said it would open pop-up shops in Britain to give more than 100 small online businesses an opportunity to sell on the high street for the first time.
+ONLINE retail giant Amazon said that it would open pop-up shops in Britain to give more than 100 small online businesses an opportunity to sell on the high street for the first time.

 The first of the 10 stores, which are branded "Clicks and Mortar" and will sell homeware, health and beauty, food and drink and electronics, opens in Manchester, north England, on Monday, Amazon said.